 Pleasure.
 Sadness.
+Suddenly, I feel older.

-And he said no.
+And he says no.

-“If you want one of them, just take it.”
+“If you want one, just take it.”

-Then I was quiet.
+Then I’m quiet.

 History

 Each trip also involved a pilgrimage to the chocolatier shortly before our departure.
 The painstaking selection of the most exquisite “pralines” left the four of us, literally, kids in a candy store.
-The last time I saw this Euro-Style Willy Wonka House of Marvels was a dozen years ago, before All Hell broke loose and life changed, irrevocably.
+The last time I saw this Willy Wonka House of Marvels was a dozen years ago, before All Hell broke loose and life changed irrevocably.

 It was a time when my world felt safe.
+I know now that safety is an illusion.

 Loss